10 Tips to Master Facebook Video Marketing

 It’s true, no one can do a better job at encouraging a book lover to read a book, than another book lover.
 Did we make it sound right?

 Get in contact with relevant bloggers and reviewers, to make a kind deal with them, that will benefit both of you.
-Send them a copy of your book even before its release and ask them to share their thoughts about it online.
+Send them a copy of your book even before its release and ask them to share their book reviews online.
 They will love the idea of reading the book before its release date and be excited to share a spoilers-less review on their blog, Goodreads account, or website.
 They will get the word out and help more people find your piece.

 Find great reviewers on Goodreads, Amazon, and other platforms that sell and pitch books.